Wilkinson Public Library

 Telluride’s five-star Wilkinson Public Library is what Telluride itself is all about: Small in size only.
 Big WOW! factor.
 Like the proverbial Little Engine, it can.
 It does.

-In 2010, for the third time in a row (and running), the Library Journal Index of Public Library Services, a public library rating system, designated Telluride’s Library a five-star institution.
-With an overall score of 2,471 based on patron use per capita in four service categories, – library visits, circulation, program attendance, and public Internet use – the Wilkinson Public Library ranked fifth in the nation among public libraries with annual budgets of $1 – 5 million.
-The designation makes the Wilkinson the fifth busiest institution of its kind in the nation in its budget category, which includes 1,300 similar libraries.
+In 2013, for the sixth time in a row (and running), the Library Journal Index of Public Library Services, a public library rating system, designated Telluride’s Library a five-star institution.
+The designation is based on patron use per capita in four service categories: library visits, circulation, program attendance, and public Internet use.
+Wilkinson Public Library ranked fifth in the nation among public libraries with annual budgets of $1 ñ 5 million.
+Wilkinson is the the fifth busiest institution of its kind in the nation in its budget category, which includes 1,300 similar libraries.

 For a synopsis of Telluride’s library and community center, check out Ryan Wilson’s video.